MarcinOrlowski/Mp3VoiceStamp/README.md

     swimming already.

  The aim of this tool is to address these issues.
 The idea behind is quite simple: you take MP3 track of your choice and add synthetized voice overlay with required information.
-The voice tells what track title is (at its beginning) and then keeps speaking time passed at given intervals (each 5 minutes by default).
+The voice announces the track (by title, filename or ID3 tags of your choice), then can keep speaking time passed at given intervals (each 5 minutes by default).

  > ![Tip!](docs/img/tip-small.png)
  > _while swimming is that while title announcement feature is just "useful thing" and nothing more, then the